JTnadrooi/Project-Galore/readme.md

 ## Suggestions

-Until this gains enough traction for me to create a Discord server, please create a discussion thread [here](https://mods.factorio.com/mod/vanilla_galore_continued/discussion) if you have any recipe suggestions.
+Until this gains enough traction for me to create a Discord server, please create a discussion thread on the modpage of the designied Galore entry if you have any recipe suggestions.